 Building Code - Interpreting Building Code

 These snippets come from the IRC 2009 rules, but note that building codes vary in different local areas so you will need to do your own checking up on codes in your area.
 Also, this is just a few of the building codes that caught my eye and appeared relevant to my case.
-It is not a full set, so you should consult a full code book to make sure you meet all the codes.
+It is not a full set, so you should consult a full up to date code book to make sure you meet all the codes.

 Code says that footings must bear on undisturbed ground.
 They are required to extend down below the frost line.